divitvasu/Distributed-Grocery-Ordering-System/README.md

 <img src="https://github.com/divitvasu/Distributed-Grocery-Ordering-System/assets/30820920/02149b1b-63ef-4a92-addf-ce0b5a6d1ed9" alt="Image" width="600" height="300">
 </p>

-## Shortcomings
+## Shortcomings and Future Scope
-This project could potentially be extended with added functionalities such as an user-interface, payment gateway, a database for facilitating logistics etc. However, this project has not delved into these added functionalities and has only focussed on the backend aspects, in the interest of time.
+This project is more aimed towards demonstrating the learnings imbibed from coursework in distributed systems, thus, is not extensive in nature.
+This project could potentially be extended with added functionalities such as an user-interface, payment gateway, a database for facilitating logistics, and a proper frontend etc. Also, Redis could been used for caching.
 User passwords could also be hashed and stored and various other security measures could be implemented.
+This project currently works with a fixed number of servers, however, that could be improved to be made dynamic.
+Say, a new server node could be automatically deployed, when the network load or requests cross a predefined threshold.
+A gateway could also be used for effectively routing the client requests to servers.
+However, this project has not delved into these added functionalities and has only focussed on the critical backend aspects, in the interest of time.

+Overall, to summarize, the server module can take in requests from the client module, process and fetch the availability of the order items from a data-store through distributed replicas of the server.
+The client need not know which replica of the server it is being served by.

 ## Contributors
 @ParshvaTimbadia